sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 \sigma_c = \sqrt{\frac{\sum_{i = 1}^N \mathbb{1}(y_i = c)(x_i - \mu_c)^2}{\sum_{i = 1}^N \mathbb{1}(y_i = c)}}
 \]
 </p>
-Intuitively, our guess for the standard deviation of $\sigma_c$ corresponds to the standard deviation of the samples corresponding to class $c$.
+Intuitively, our guess for the standard deviation, $\sigma_c$, corresponds to the standard deviation of the samples corresponding to class $c$.

 Well, we're now done with parameter estimation and have successfully incorporated the training data to fully specify our model.